bladerunnerp/rs-vosp/README.md

 A Very Opinionated Starting Point for Rust projects.

+For Use with `cargo generate`:

+```
+cargo install cargo-generate
+cargo generate bladerunnerp/rs-vosp-template
+```

 This is the basics:

 - configuration through environment vars with defaults
 - simple logging
 - Cli module with one command to print the configuration to console as json

-Use with `cargo generate`:

-```
-cargo install cargo-generate
-cargo generate bladerunnerp/rs-vosp-template
-```

 Design considerations: